Kushg1911/Digital-Marketing-Spending-Analysis/README.md

 ## Usage

 This project provides valuable insights for marketing teams to make data-driven decisions.
-SQL queries used for analysis are provided in the project's SQL files.

 Feel free to contribute to this project by improving the analysis, adding more metrics, or sharing your insights.